rifatrakib/practical-pydantic/model-config/README.md

 #### Change behaviour globally

 If you wish to change the behaviour of pydantic globally, you can create your own custom `BaseModel` with custom `Config` since the config is inherited.

+#### Alias Generator

+If data source field names do not match your code style (e. g.
+CamelCase fields), you can automatically generate aliases using `alias_generator`.
+Here camel case refers to `"upper camel case"` aka pascal case e.g. `CamelCase`.
+If you'd like instead to use lower camel case e.g. `camelCase`, instead use the `to_lower_camel` function.